ssb10/PUI2017_ekh331/HW7_ekh331/README.md

 This assignment is a SQL-based lab to perform SQL queries as learned in Professor Vo's guest lecture.
 It queries a Citi Bike dataset and performs certain basic functions, such as sorting trips in descending trip time, and culminates with finding the station with the longest average trip duration on the weekend within 500 meters of Times Square.
-This part of the assignment is due November 12, 2017, and may be updated through that time.
+The extra credit assignment of making the notebook compatible with both Python 2 and 3 was accomplished by properly managing the imports respective to each version.